HeardLibrary/digital-scholarship/lod/wikibase/index.md

 For more information about querying generic wikibase Query Services, visit the [SPARQL queries page](sparql/).

-# Example installation of a generic wikibase: Access to Biological Collections Data
+# Example installation of a generic wikibase

 In this example, the schema for the Access to Biological Collections Data (ABCD) standard has been loaded into a wikibase.
 You can view the data from the [main MediaWiki page](https://wiki.bgbm.org/bdidata/index.php/BDI_Data:Main_Page) or use the [Query Service GUI interface](https://wiki.bgbm.org/bdidata/query/).
 Note: the Wikidata namespaces have been mapped to different IRIs - see the [useful queries page](https://wiki.bgbm.org/bdidata/index.php/BDI_Data:Useful_Queries) for the specific prefixes.
 The data can also be accessed programatically through the endpoint <https://wiki.bgbm.org/proxy/wdqs/bigdata/namespace/bdi/sparql>.